iangdp/iangdp.github.io/_posts/2023-04-13-GhostDetector.md

 **Tip for my past self**

-Use comments to remind yourself what code means!
+Use comments to remind yourself what your code means!